gorandalex/pdf_to_llama/README.md

 <img src="docubot.jpg" align="center" style="width: 550px"  />

-## REST API Service for work and analize pdf files
+## REST API Service for work and analyze pdf files

 This is a REST API service that allows users to upload and recognize of text from PDF files.
-Due to LLM technologies it allows to get only nessesary information
+Due to LLM technologies it allows to get only necessary information

 ### Technologies